elrikose/tutorials/k8s/cks/topics/securitycontexts.md

     privileged: true
 ```

-There is also an ability for a pod to gain more privilege, which Kubernetes sets to defaults.
-Typically you disable it
+There is also an ability for a pod to gain more privilege, which Kubernetes sets to default.
+Typically you disable it:

 ```yaml
 spec: